diamondburned/gtkcord3/README.md

 2. Go to the Network tab then press F5 to refresh the page.
 3. Search `api library` then look for the "Authorization" header in the right column.
 5. Copy this token into the Token field, then click Login.

+## License

+GNU General Public License v3 or any later version.